 - Chocolate

-- Nightshade vegetables (tomatoes, peppers, potatoes, etc.)
+- Nightshade vegetables (tomatoes, peppers, potatoes, eggplant)

 - Alternative sweeteners

-- Lean meats and liver
+- Lean meats and organ meats (such as liver)

 - Fermented foods